 Leon Jordan's Continentals Big Band has been celebrating with you since 1957.
 This big band is a big "dance" band.
 Unlike all the others, you can dance to every tune we play.
 Primarily playing those 1930-1960 dance classics, the play list also includes songs from as early the 1910s and as recent as 2010s.

 Whether for the Lord Mayor of Hull, England, U.S. Senators, North Carolina Governors, charities, Bob Hope celebrity shows, collegiate events, country clubs, dance clubs, happy brides and grooms, inaugural balls, etc., Leon Jordan's Continentals play music of the great Big Bands.
-They play what dancers and listeners want to hear, music from notable bands such as:
+They play what dancers and listeners want to hear, original arrangements and music from notable bands such as:

 Jimmy and Tommy Dorsey

 and more current arrangements from today's swing band leaders

 Music selections number over a thousand from 1914-2010s.

 The Continentals Dance Band was first organized in 1957 as a sixteen piece orchestra.
 Leon had just been discharged from the Navy, and he and other musicians in the Raleigh area were looking for an opportunity to play dance music.
 The band's first engagement was playing for the Miss Raleigh pageant in 1958.
 Soon afterward they were playing for college dances at N.C.
 State, Duke and UNC.
 Many of the early musicians were college students and members of the National Guard Band.
 The band quickly grew in popularity because they played dance music while other bands in the area played jazz.